Using Design your own card.com

-The history of business cards and raised-ink printing
+The history of business cards and business card printing

 Business cards began as visiting or calling cards in the 17th century, used to announce their owner.
 By the 18th century, the most popular printing method used to produce business cards was engraving, in which a copper plate with the design hand-etched in reverse was used to both apply ink and actually raise the printed area.